Keegan Thompson: Professional career

+Chicago Cubs

 Thompson was selected by the Chicago Cubs in the third round of the 2017 Major League Baseball draft.
 He signed with the Cubs for $511,900.
 After signing, Thompson made his professional debut with the Eugene Emeralds where he was 1–2 with a 2.37 ERA in 19 innings pitched.
 He began 2018 with the Myrtle Beach Pelicans, with whom he was named the Carolina League Pitcher of the Week twice.
 After compiling a 3–3 record with a 3.19 ERA in 12 starts, he was promoted to the Tennessee Smokies in June.
 He spent the remainder of the season with the Smokies, going 6–3 with a 4.06 ERA in 13 starts.

 Thompson returned to Tennessee to begin the 2019 season.
 He experienced elbow soreness.
 He was placed on the injured list in April with an elbow injury, and only made two rehab appearances during the remaining months of the season.
 He was selected to play in the Arizona Fall League for the Mesa Solar Sox following the season.
 There, he was 1-1 with a 4.62 ERA in seven starts.

 Thompson did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
-The Cubs added him to their 40-man roster after the 2020 season.
+On November 20, 2020, the Cubs added him to their 40-man roster to protect him from the Rule 5 draft.